 Properties under construction or development for future use as investment properties are classified as investment properties under construction.
 If the fair value cannot be reliably determined, the investment property under construction will be measured at cost until such time as fair value can be determined or construction is completed.
-During the year, the Group's investment property under construction which was stated at cost as at 31 March 2019 was revalued on an open market, existing use basis, by independent professionally qualified valuers as its fair value can be determined reliably, upon the conclusion of most of the construction contracts and the entering of lease agreements for considerable amount of rentable area.
+In the prior year, the Group's investment property under construction was revalued on an open market, existing use basis, by independent professionally qualified valuers as its fair value can be determined reliably, upon the conclusion of most of the construction contracts and the entering of lease agreements for considerable amount of rentable area.